ethereum/bls12-381-tests/formats/verify.md

-# Test format: BLS sign message
+# Test format: BLS signature verification

 Verify the signature against the given one pubkey and one message.